VicBoss10214/Rabitah-Projectm/README.md

 ## Installation Guide

--Download the zip file or clone the project from github -In the project folder, open your terminal and paste these commands
+- Download the zip file or clone the project from github
+- In the project folder, open your terminal and paste these commands

 ```
 $env:RABITAH_API_BASE_URL="https://rabitah-projectm-production.up.railway.app/api/v1"